jspyhotdev/rc-react/README.md

 - Install the [React Developer tools chrome extension](https://chrome.google.com/webstore/detail/react-developer-tools/fmkadmapgofadopljbjfkapdkoienihi?hl=en).
 After installing them, open up `localhost:3000` while running this project, open up the Chrome developer tools, and find the new "React" tab.
 Select it, and then click on the `<App>` node in what looks like an HTML tree.
 Observe what happens when clicking the button.
 Try changing the `count` state directly through the developer tools and see what happens.

 ## Solutions
-You can find a reference solutions for each challenge on branches named `solution-1`, `solution-2` and `solution-3`.
+After completing all 3 challenges, the [final result should look something like this.](https://lourd.github.io/rc-react-1/) You can find a reference solutions for each challenge on branches named `solution-1`, `solution-2` and `solution-3`.
 Don't look until you absolutely need to! ✊🏽